muratoner/My-Notes/README.md

 2. [Simple-MAPI.NET](https://github.com/PandaWood/Simple-MAPI.NET) - A .NET wrapper around Simple MAPI - a set of functions and related data structures to add messaging functionality to Windows-based apps.
 3. [Json.NET](https://www.newtonsoft.com) - Json.NET is a popular high-performance JSON framework for .NET
 4. [Text Control](https://www.textcontrol.com/) - ReportingCloud makes the Text Control reporting functionality accessible to all platforms and programming languages, using a highly available RESTful Web API.
+5. [ExpressManager](http://www.expressmapper.org/) - ExpressMapper it is lightweight and easy to use .Net mapper to map one type of object(s) to another.
+ExpressMapper relies completely on the expression trees.
+Just imagine when you need to map domain model (data entity) to your DTO (viewmodel or data contract) in almost all cases it is a not exciting and boring routing to do.
+Just take a look at the example when it is done manually.
+[You can use this library for multi platform.
+Desktop, Web, Mobile e.g.]
 #### Frameworks
 1. [Bridge.NET](http://bridge.net/) - Open Source C# to JavaScript Compiler and Frameworks.
 Run Your App On Any Device Using JavaScript.